citp/privacy-policy-historical/d/do/dom/domesticsale.com.md

-> *The following text is extracted and transformed from the domesticsale.com privacy policy that was archived on 2008-05-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080512021225id_/http%3A//www.domesticsale.com/help-privacy.shtml) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the domesticsale.com privacy policy that was archived on 2011-04-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110428124244id_/http%3A//www.domesticsale.com/help-privacy.shtml) for the most accurate reproduction.*

 # DomesticSale.com - Privacy Policy

-**Worldwide**

 |